openstack/pyeclib/README.rst

     $ sudo bindep -f bindep.txt

-*Note*: Currently, for Ubuntu, liberasurecode-dev in package repo is older than v1.2.0.
 For CentOS, make sure to install the latest Openstack Cloud SIG repo to be able to install the latest available version of liberasurecode-devel.